High Drama: Release and promotion

 High Drama was released by BMG Rights Management on February 24, 2023.
 To promote the album Lambert appeared on multiple television shows.
 On December 13, 2022, Lambert performed the lead single "Ordinary World" during the season 22 finale of The Voice.
 He performed "Holding Out for a Hero" on The National Lottery's Big Bash end-of-year special.
 On February 27, 2023, Lambert performed "Chandelier" on America's Got Talent: All-Stars finale with the season's winner.
 On April 30, he was a mentor during the twenty-first season of American Idol.

 He also made appearances on The Jonathan Ross Show, The Tonight Show Starring Jimmy Fallon, Good Morning America, The View, Australian Idol, and That's My Jam.

+Commercial performance

+High Drama debuted at number 126 on the US Billboard 200 selling 8,500 pure album sales.